Pax (liturgical object)

-The pax was an object used in the Middle Ages and Renaissance for the Kiss of Peace in the Catholic Mass.
+The pax or pax board was an object used in the Middle Ages and Renaissance for the kiss of peace in the Catholic Mass.
 Direct kissing among the celebrants and congregation was replaced by each in turn kissing the pax, which was carried around to those present.
 A wide range of materials were used, and the form of the pax was also variable but normally included a flat surface to be kissed.
 Often the pax was held out with a long handle attached, and it seems to have been given a wipe with a cloth between each person.
 Some paxes are very elaborate and expensive objects, and most survivals fall into this class, but the great majority were probably very simple wood or brass pieces.
 It was usual to include an image, usually of or including the Virgin Mary or Jesus Christ.